About AUD CPA Exam

 Your 1-stop-shop to CPA requirements, exam content & structure, plus tips to pass!

-The AUD exam consists of five testlets: two multiple-choice questions (MCQs) testlets, and three task-based simulations (TBSs) testlets.
+The AUD CPA Exam format consists of five testlets: two multiple-choice questions (MCQs) testlets, and three task-based simulations (TBSs) testlets.
 The MCQ component of the AUD exam accounts for 50% of your CPA Exam score, while the TBS portion accounts for the remaining 50%.

 Before you start your exam, there is a welcome or launch screen that appears for 5 minutes.
 Next, a confidentiality screen follows, which flashes for another 5 minutes.
 Your pre-exam screen will last for a total of 10 minutes.